 Disinterest in Style

 Fives are the most introverted of the enneagram types.
-They love to be alone and do not wish to have an extensive amount of social interaction.
+They love to be alone and do not wish to have extensive social interaction.
 Little socialization is necessary for a Five; otherwise, they will become exhausted.
-An authentic five will prefer to be in small groups rather than in a large and bustling crowd.
-A sign that you are a Five is if large amounts of people and socialization overwhelm you.
-If you would rather spend time by yourself doing solitary activities, then it may be a clear indicator that you are a Type Five.
+An authentic five prefers to be in small groups rather than a large and bustling crowd.
+A sign you are a Five is if large groups and socialization overwhelm you.
+If you would rather spend time alone doing solitary activities, it may be a clear indicator that you are a Type Five.

-Do you still need to do some more research (this could be the number one sign, you’re an Enneagram Type 5)?
-Check out the post: Learn How to Find Your Enneagram With 4 Helpful Tips
+Do you still need to do more research (this could be the number one sign, you’re an Enneagram Type 5)?
+Check out the post: Learn How to Find Your Enneagram With 4 Helpful Tips.